Linux Coredumps

 :

-The default action of certain signals is to cause a process to terminate and produce a core dump file, a file containing an image of the process's memory at the time of termination.
+The default action of certain signals is to cause a process to terminate and produce a coredump file containing an image of the process's memory at the time of termination.
 This image can be used in a debugger (e.g., gdb(1)) to inspect the state of the program at the time that it terminated.
-A list of the signals which cause a process to dump core can be found in signal(7).
+A list of the signals that cause a process to dump core can be found in signal(7).

 Keep meta-memfault-example